Professor Ly Tran has made a mission of strengthening Australia’s educational ties with the rest of the Indo-Pacific region.

 One article she co-authored, focusing on international student graduates during the COVID-19 pandemic, was the most-read article in the Education section of The Conversation in 2020, reaching more than 210,000 readers.

 Prof. Tran also leads research to investigate the impacts of the post-study work rights policy in Australia.
-'As of June 2019, there were 91,776 international graduates on the temporary graduate visa in Australia, which accounts for around 0.7% of Australia’s 13.5 million labour force,' she says.
+In 2022-2-23, there were 179,017 international graduates on the temporary graduate visa in Australia, almost triple the previous year (63,786).

 'We’re working towards fulfilling the ethical commitment of Australian universities, as well as ensuring the sustainable growth of international students and the long-term enrolment targets for Australian universities.'